Diving with David

 But, see, I recently started the free fall experience.
 It was beginning this website.
 It took nine years before I really got serious about it.
 Before ever entering the aquatic center that is the website, I planned out numerous detailed dives (resources).
 Started countless computer files.
 Filled numerous notebooks.
 I studied how to dive (blog) from other divers (bloggers) and books.
 Then, I finally entered the aquatic center by buying the domain.
 Now, every day is a plunge for me.
 I must talk myself back into the locker room, into the pool room, to the ladder, up the ladder, to the edge, and the plunge is the publish button.
 I’m not lying, my heart rushes every step of the way.
 It is scary for me.
 This is my bravery challenge.

 It is easy to dismiss this story we know so well.
 That’s why, when given the option to reread it during my personal devotion time, I nearly skipped it.
 But, in an effort to thoroughly immerse myself into the study, I didn’t.
 And I am so glad I didn’t.
 When I reread this story, I heard some important messages I have never heard before.
 I invite you to go read the story now.
-Jot down a few new perspectives gained from this revisit and if you feel led, share them with someone.
+Jot down a few new perspectives gained and if you feel led, share them with someone.
 If you would like to share your perspectives with me, I would love to be that someone.
 I am forever fascinated by the way God uses His living word as a tool to speak to each person individually.

 |Click here to read the story of David and Goliath at Bible Gateway.|